Yummy Traditional : Veggie

 bagara-baingan

-Firstly rinse thoroughly 4-5 eggplants and cut them vertically in two slits like a plus sign.
+Firstly, rinse thoroughly 4-5 eggplants and cut them vertically into two slits like a plus sign.

 Soak them in the water pot and set aside.